 -

-Correct installation: A wooden terrace should be well ventilated so that it can dry out properly at any time and is not permanently damp.
-The following are therefore crucial for the longevity of the terrace: Construction height of the terrace, joint spacing between the planks and distances to solid building structures as well as additional ventilation for cladding.
+Correct installationA wooden deck should be well ventilated so that it can dry well at all times and is not permanently damp.
+Decisive for the longevity of the terrace are therefore: The installation height of the deckingthe distance between the boards and the distance to fixed structures, as well as additional ventilation for veneers.

 -

-Attachment: Use rust-proof screws and ensure a clean and secure connection to the substructure and a maximum screw spacing of 50 cm for hardwood.
-Otherwise the risk of loss is too high.
-Visible or concealed screwing is possible.
-Our Comparison makes the decision easier.
+FasteningUse stainless steel screws and ensure a clean and secure connection with the substructure and maximum screw spacing of 50 cm for hardwood.
+Otherwise the risk of warping is too high.
+Visible or concealed screw connections are possible.
+Our comparison makes the decision easier.

-5. Surface treatment and care
+5. surface treatment and care

 -

-Protective treatment: To prevent cracks and loss of color, oil the planks.
+Protective treatmentTo prevent cracks and loss of color, oil the planks.
 The cut edges should be treated with end edge wax to protect against end cracks.

 -

-6. Safety aspects and legal provisions
+6. safety aspects and legal provisions

 -

-Building regulations: Find out about local building regulations and permits.
-Rules vary from state to state
+Building regulationsFind out about local building regulations and permits.
+The rules vary from state to state

 -